-What Will Really Happen If You Don't Pay Your Federal Income Taxes?
+What Will Really Happen if You Don't Pay or Forget About Your Federal Income Taxes in 2021?

-Not paying federal income taxes can mean tax liens, interest and other penalties, but it might not stop there
+Not paying your federal income taxes can mean tax liens, heavy interest charges and other penalties, but it might not stop there

-That thought crosses our minds every year at tax time when we start writing that check.
+The thought crosses our minds every year around tax time and again when we start writing that check to the federal government.
 What would happen if I didn't pay my federal income taxes?
-We never really find out, though, since we always end up paying.
+We never really find out, though, since we always end up paying them.
 But what would really happen if we didn't pay up to the federal government?
 What are the potential consequences if we don't pay or forget to pay?

 You'll probably pay a penalty to the IRS.